By-Laws

 15. Most valuable player awards will be awarded for the regular season and the championship playoff games.
 It will be determined by the player winning the most games.
 Awards will also be given to a sponsor most supportive of the league and to a referee/official who officiates most of the games.

-N.B.
-The vice-president will act in the absence of the commissioner when necessary and vice versa.
+16. An Executive will act in the absence of the Commissioner and Assistant Commissioner when necessary.